TriKro/rsb-content/part3-generative_market_research/open-ended-survey.md

 ## In Brief

-An open-ended survey asks a fixed set of questions usually via a mass communication channel such as an email or website popup.
+An open-ended survey asks a fixed set of questions usually via a mass communication channel such as an email or website pop-up.
 Answers are not constrained as in the case of multiple choice or check boxes but are free-text responses where the customer can choose the length and detail of their answer.

 ## Helps Answers
 - Who is our customer?